Career Options with a Master’s Degree in Mechanical Engineering

 This blend of industry depth and breadth of key topics provides graduate-level students with tools they can apply directly to their careers in order to be highly successful, whether they go on to pursue academic research, advance as industry practitioners, or pursue industrial research and development.

-Careers with a Mechanical Engineering Degree
+Getting a Master’s in Mechanical Engineering

 Pursuing a master’s degree in mechanical engineering allows students to gain advanced skills in topics such as linear elasticity, cryogenic process engineering, and computer aided optimal design.
 Some programs offer specialized tracks specific to areas like thermal fluids science and mechanics, dynamics and manufacturing.